 36. Junior Jazz Dance Classes

 The dance studio owners might have wanted to attract more boys to the classes with their logo.
 It’s difficult to explain it any other way.
+We think it is a good example of controversial logos.

 37. Mama’s baking